 Here’s an example from another skin-care brand, Noelle.
 This is what their ad looked like:

 Eccentric women are seen in the beginning (which improves customer engagement)

 The products are seen only after the first couple of frames.
 This creative makes you intrigued and you can’t resist swiping up.

 Use Geolocation Targeting to Gain Greater Engagement

 We often forget that Facebook is a “distraction-based” marketing platform.
 We distract people with our ads.

 Because ads usually annoy the users we need to make original creatives that will stand out from the rest.
 We need to make ads that do not look like ads.

-If there’s anything I especially like in Facebook marketing, it’s the use of geolocation targeting in creatives.
+If there’s anything I especially like in Facebook Ads, it’s the use of geolocation targeting in creatives.

 It leaves the impression that people behind the ads invested a lot of time and effort when they brought amazing creatives to life.